NeshHari/XMonad/README.md

 └── MyWorkspaces.hs
 ```

-*Note: Ensure there are no mutually recursive modules, or XMonad will not compile.
+*Note: Ensure no mutually recursive modules exist, or XMonad will not compile.
 These are modules that import each other.
 For example, if you import Custom.MyScratchpads in MyManagement.hs, do not import Custom.MyManagement.hs in Custom.MyScratchpads.
 If the need arises, you can bypass this by extracting part of the module into an even simpler module, as seen in MyManagementPositioning.hs.*

 ## MyCatppuccin.hs  (Catppuccin Mocha)
-Create color variables for the "Catppuccin Mocha" [palette](https://github.com/catppuccin/catppuccin#user-content--palettes) due to their simplicity in recognition compared to hex representations.
-Prepend color variables with something unique to that color scheme such as "cat", to prevent ambiguity when used in conjunction with other color schemes with the same variable name.
+Create colour variables for the "Catppuccin Mocha" [palette](https://github.com/catppuccin/catppuccin#user-content--palettes) due to their simplicity in recognition compared to hex representations.
+Prepend colour variables with something unique to that colour scheme, such as "cat", to prevent ambiguity when used in conjunction with other colour schemes with the same variable name.
 For example, catBlue and nordBlue are different, but using just "blue" creates **ambiguity** errors.
 Refer to the Recompilation Tips subsection on other methods to prevent ambiguous occurrences.

 ```haskell
 module Custom.MyCatppuccin where